ATF unlikely to crack down on rapid-fire bump stocks

 But gun control advocates, rather than praising the NRA's support for new restrictions, are dismissing it as meaningless lip service.

-"We reject and oppose the NRA response," said Peter Ambler, the executive director of Americans for Responsible Solutions, the group started by former Democratic Rep. Gabby Giffords.
+"We reject and oppose the NRA response," said Peter Ambler, the executive director of Americans for Responsible Solutions, the group started by former Democratic Rep. Gabby Giffords from Arizona.
 "What the NRA is trying to do is a very typical tactic from them.
-Obfuscate, delay…try and bury it."
+Obfuscate, delay … try and bury it."

 Critics say the problem with the NRA's approach to bump stocks is that regulators have already concluded several times that "ATF does not have the authority to restrict their lawful possession, use, or transfer," as the agency wrote in a 2013 letter to Congress.

-The National Firearms Act, which regulates automatic weapons (called machine guns in the law), mechanically rather than by how rapidly they shoot.
-"The term 'machine gun' means any weapon which shoots...automatically more than one shot...by a single function of the trigger,” the law states.
+The National Firearms Act, which regulates automatic weapons (called machine guns in the law), defines the weapons mechanically rather than by how rapidly they shoot.
+"The term 'machine gun' means any weapon which shoots ... automatically more than one shot ... by a single function of the trigger,” the law states.

 That leaves the ATF with little choice but to deem bump stocks legal under current law, said David Chipman, a former ATF agent.